gerkovink/markup2020/Ihnwhi/Final-Submission-Message.md

 ## 2. Research Repository

 - Due to the security reason, the repository is kept private.
-For the sake of grading, the access have been given to [``Gerko Vink (@gerkovink)``](https://github.com/gerkovink) temporarily.
+For the sake of grading, the access have been given to Dr. [``Gerko Vink (@gerkovink)``](https://github.com/gerkovink) temporarily. **Please** check the email.
-- To approach the corresponding repository, click [here](https://github.com/IhnwhiHeo/msc-thesis).
+- To approach the corresponding repository (once you are given an access), click [here](https://github.com/IhnwhiHeo/msc-thesis).

 ## 3. Markup Manuscript